Feeling the blues and in need of a dose of art in life? Our comprehensive list of art galleries in Hong Kong will offer you a fresh perspective.

 Check out these art galleries in Hong Kong

-Photography art gallery Bamboo Scenes has opened to massive success with a mission to celebrate artistic power in Hong Kong and give exposure to local artists’ creative work.
-Not only is it a cosy spot for photographers to hang out and discover new art, 10 per cent of profits of each art sell will be donated to charities.
-The lovely gallery features an exclusive range of unique art pieces by local talents that are priced reasonably – so it’s more accessible to everyone – and it’s definitely one of our favourite photography art galleries in Hong Kong, and also the perfect spot to pick up a little slice of the city, as seen through creative eyes.
+With a mission to celebrate artistic power in Hong Kong and give exposure to local artists’ creative work, photography art gallery Bamboo Scenes opened to massive success.
+Not only is it a cosy spot for photographers to hang out and discover new art, ten per cent of the profits of each art sale are donated to charities.
+The gallery features an exclusive range of unique art pieces by local talents that are priced reasonably, so it’s more accessible to everyone.
+It’s definitely one of our favourite photography art galleries in Hong Kong, and also the perfect spot to pick up a little slice of the city, as seen through creative eyes.

 Read our interview with Madelon de Grave, founder of Bamboo Scenes.

 Bamboo Scenes, 13 Fuk Sau Lane, Sai Ying Pun, Hong Kong, p.
 5243 8939, 西營盤福壽里13號

 Hong Kong art gallery Art Supermarket is pleased to present You Rise, the solo exhibition of selected works by French street and pop-artist JM Robert.
 You Rise collection is distinctive portraits, rendered in JM Robert’s free-spirit characteristic, conveying a desire to rise and to be seen in the world of mediocrity..Exhibition duration｜ From 17.12.2020 – 27.3.2021Open Time｜Tue – Sat I 4 pm – 7 pm (other days and hours only by appointment)Venue ｜Art Supermarket, 1/F, Asiarich Court, 5 Staunton Street, Central, Hong Kong

 Posted by Art Supermarket on Wednesday, February 3, 2021